 Helping Students Explore Self-Knowledge & Career Options

 When advising students on choosing a major or helping them make the connection between their interests and potential careers, please encourage them to utilize our on-line assessment tool, Focus 2.
-Students will need to contact the CPI for password information.
+Students will need to contact the CCPD for password information.

 Identifying Resources with Students